 This policy covers you, or your beneficiary, a hefty lump sum should the worst happen – that is, an accident results in death or the loss of body part.
-Check with your insurance carrier types of events that are cover because things like terrorism, acts of war, and biological or nuclear attacks generally are excluded from coverage.
+Check with your insurance carrier types of events that are covered because things like terrorism, acts of war, and biological or nuclear attacks generally are excluded from coverage.

 This policy reimburses your non-reimbursed travel costs if an emergency happens before or during your trip.
-In this context, the "emergency" banner includes things like company bankruptcy, airline strike, sickness and death.
+In this context, the "emergency" banner includes things like company bankruptcy, airline strike, sickness, and death.